 - act in accordance with the principles of Internal Audit Code of Conduct;

 - act in accordance with the Internal Audit law, rules, policies, manuals, instructions, charter and professional standards.

 The scope of Internal Audit function is the involvement of all departments and divisions, and the involvement of diplomatic and consular missions in the internal audits as provided by the Law on Internal Audit.
-Internal Audit examines and evaluates the effectiveness of the management and control system and mechanisms (policies, procedures and plans), which MFA adapted to guide its activities.
+Internal Audit examines and evaluates the effectiveness of the management and control system and mechanisms (policies, procedures and plans), which MFAD adapted to guide its activities.

 Internal auditors have full free and unlimited access to all actions, records, properties and personnel within the public sector entity.
 All employees of the public sector entity must have full cooperation to make available any material or information requested by an auditor, or if relevant to auditing.

 - Identification of risk management and control systems;

 - Assessment of risk management and control systems;